 Places of interest within or bordering the area include:

 Camden Arts Centre is a place for world-class contemporary art exhibitions and education.
 With artists at the core of the programme, Camden Arts Centre strives to involve members of the public in the ideas and processes of today’s artists, and the artists who inspire them.

 A unique venue for rehearsals and recording, auditions and workshops, filming and photoshoots.

 Hampstead School of Art, and Café

-As a practitioners’ art school, we are committed to teaching essential practical skills that form the foundation of a career or adventure in the visual arts.
-Our teaching artists lead by example and provide excellent studio-based tuition, putting you at the heart of a uniquely supportive environment.
+A practitioners’ art school, committed to teaching essential practical skills that form the foundation of a career or adventure in the visual arts.
+Teaching artists lead by example and provide excellent studio-based tuition.

 JW3 is the first Jewish community centre and arts venue of its kind to exist in London.
 The role of JW3 is to offer outstanding events, activities, classes and courses.
 We seek to be a home for all who are interested in Jewish life – a warm, welcoming venue, a truly inviting space, in which to gather, feel comfortable, meet people, and feel at home.

 West Heath is part of Hampstead Heath, one of London’s most popular open spaces, covering 790 acres of rambling and hilly grass and woodland, with rich wildlife and extensive sports and recreational opportunities.
 It is managed and funded by the City of London as a registered charity.

 West Heath Lawn Tennis Club